CalumBeck/BSW-Data-Course/chapter1.md

 A square number can be made using `x**2`, which would give the square of `x`.

-We will also use the `range()` function, which produces a list of numbers, starting from 0, up to the number written inside the brackets.
+We will also use the `range()` function, which produces a list of numbers, starting from 0, up to, but not including, the number written inside the brackets.
 It is useful if you want to tell  a for loop to iterate a certain amount of times.

 `@instructions`